Being a Kings Messenger may be a dangerous job

 Today there are about 15 Queen’s Messengers (2005), and while, when the corps was first formed by King Charles II., they had to be proficient in both horsemanship and with the pistol, it is now sufficient for them to be expert shots.

-In those early days they had to defend the King’s despatches with sword and pistol, perhaps while riding in a rocking post-chaise through .a brigand-infested mountain pass.
+In those early days, they had to defend the King’s despatches with sword and pistol, perhaps while riding in a rocking post-chaise through. a brigand-infested mountain pass.
 It was a dangerous job.
-The last Royal courier to lose his life went to look at his horses outside an Austrian inn during the Napoleonic wars and was never seen again.
+The last Royal courier to lose his life went to look at his horses outside an Austrian inn during the Napoleonic wars and was never seen again. kings messenger dangerous job

-King’s Messengers carry a badge which consists of the Royal monogram with a silver greyhound as a pendant.
+Queen’s Messengers carry a badge that consists of the Royal monogram with a silver greyhound as a pendant.
 King Charles II. was an exile in Holland when he founded the corps and selected two English and two Dutch officials to carry his despatches.

 When they set out on their first journey the King Is reputed to have been at breakfast, and, pulling the silver porringer to him, he is said to have broken off the four greyhounds with which it was ornamented, giving one to each of his messengers as identification and passport.

 In former times the occupation of King’s Messenger consisted to a considerable extent in serving the warrants issued by the Secretary of State for the apprehension of persons accused of high treason and other grave offenses against the State.
 Nowadays, however, they are principally employed in foreign service.

 The “diplomatic bag” that Is sent from the Foreign Office to an embassy or legation in another country is a short, stout sack made of closely woven canvas.
 Its opening closes very tightly and is double locked.
 In fact, it closes so tightly that during the last war, when the boat in which a King’s Messenger was traveling was torpedoed, the bag, being practically air-tight, floated.